winstonDeGreef/Mechanica/content/Ch9_Collisions.md

 :class: dropdown

-a)  We can consider the shooting as a collision.
+1. We can consider the shooting as a collision.
 Bullets don't bounce back, they penetrate a body.
 So the victim 'gains' maximum momentum if the bullet stays in the body.
 Then according to conservation of momentum, we have for this inelastic collision:

 $$m_b v_b + M_v \cdot 0 = \left ( m_b + M_v \right ) U$$